-Elastic database tools FAQ
+Elastic database tools frequently asked questions (FAQ)

 If I have a single-tenant per shard and no sharding key, how do I populate the sharding key for the schema info?